MattSLangford/Adaptive-Photo-Layout/README.md

 ### Support Development

-Tiny Theme and its plugins are provided free-of-charge to Micro.blog users.
+Tiny Theme and its plugins are provided free of charge to Micro.blog users.
 I do not receive payment from Micro.blog in any way.
-If you'd like to help offset expenses and insure the future of Tiny and its plugins, please consider supporting its development.
+If you'd like to help offset expenses and ensure the future of Tiny and its plugins, please consider supporting its development.

 <a href="https://www.buymeacoffee.com/mattlangford" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>